uvaai/pdp/submit/module2/index.md

-# Submit Survival
+# Submit module 2

 Here you can submit your solutions to the problems in your module.
 Take note:

 - Ensure that all programs have the right name.
 For example, when submitting `prime.py`, a files named `prime (1).py` or `primetest2.py` will not be accepted!

-- Double-check that your programs are correct by checking the outputs _manually_ one last time!
+- Double-check that your programs are correct by running checkpy one last time.

 - You may submit and re-submit without limit up until the deadline.
 However, each time you submit, you need to submit all problems at once.